sdvhaute/MyCeramics.github.io/README.md

 # MyCeramics.github.io
-Website for tracking you ceramic projects
+Website for tracking your ceramic projects

 ## 1/ Create an account & log in